 To me, seeing the Japanese people come together in their darkest hour and save each other, showed me that humanity still existed.
 That day has also inspired me to make a difference in the world around me before I leave.
 May all of those lost on this tragic day R.I.P. and for those who push on, you are in my heart and thoughts.
 I love you all.

-PLEASE NOTE: I am in no way a professional but I am here if you need someone to talk to or need advice and such.
-You are not alone and never forget; IT GETS BETTER!
+PLEASE READ: I am in no way a professional, but I am here if you have questions or need someone to talk with, remember guys, it gets better!